 Clinical trials have shown that NMN supplements can raise NAD+ levels in the body.
 While direct brain studies in humans are still ongoing, the link between higher NAD+ levels and better brain energy production is well established in research from Harvard and UCL.

-This might be the most remarkable finding.
-Researchers at USC ran a study where people did a simple breathing exercise for 10 minutes a day, 5 days a week, for just 5 weeks.
+Researchers at USC ran a 2022 trial so simple it barely sounds real.
+People did a breathing exercise for 10 minutes a day, 5 days a week, for just 5 weeks.

 The exercise: breathe in for 5 seconds, breathe out for 5 seconds.
 That is it.
 Six breaths per minute.